chiliz-chain/v2/README.md

-Chiliz Chain 2.0
+Chiliz Chain
 ----------------

-Chiliz Chain 2.0 will become a more open & interoperable successor of the current Chiliz Chain.
-The goal of Chiliz Chain 2.0 is to be the leading blockchain for the enterprise-level sports and entertainment brands who want to create a Web3 ecosystem where stakeholders can build Web3 experiences within a secure network-effect-driven community.
+Chiliz Chain will become a more open & interoperable successor of the current Chiliz Legacy Chain.
+The goal of Chiliz Chain is to be the leading blockchain for the enterprise-level sports and entertainment brands who want to create a Web3 ecosystem where stakeholders can build Web3 experiences within a secure network-effect-driven community.
 Any developers interested in exploring the potential of Chiliz Fan Tokens have the chance to utilise the existing massive network of over 150+ leading sports IPs.
-As an EVM-compatible chain, Chiliz Chain 2.0 will stay compatible with the Ethereum tooling, making it simple and easy to build in the CC2.0 environment.
+As an EVM-compatible chain, Chiliz Chain will stay compatible with the Ethereum tooling, making it simple and easy to build in the Chiliz Chain environment.

-Chiliz Chain 2.0 is a fork of BSC (which is a go-ethereum fork).
+Chiliz Chain is a fork of BSC (which is a go-ethereum fork).
 Hence, it is needless to say that most of the tooling mechanisms, concepts, binaries, and also the documentation  are hugely derived from the BSC and Ethereum.
 Using Geth as a CLI being one of them.

-From that baseline of the EVM compatibility, Chiliz Chain 2.0 introduces a system of 11 validators with the Proof of Staked Authority (PoSA) consensus that supports shorter block time and lower fees.
+From that baseline of the EVM compatibility, Chiliz Chain introduces a system of 11 validators with the Proof of Staked Authority (PoSA) consensus that supports shorter block time and lower fees.
 The most bonded validator candidates of staking then become validators and start producing blocks.
 Moreover, the double-sign detection and other slashing logic further guarantees security, stability, and the chain finality.

-Chiliz Chain 2.0 in a nutshell is:
+Chiliz Chain in a nutshell is:

--   a successor of the Chiliz Chain.
+-   a successor of the Chiliz Legacy Chain.

 -   a self-sovereign blockchain.
 It provides security and safety to the elected validators.